rlawglacio/rlawglacio.github.io/fjellski.md

   <figcaption><em>Standard påske view in Kvamskogen. </em></figcaption>
 </figure>

 You shouldn't really venture off prepared tracks with langrenn, though it is possible.
-Many introductory langrennsski have fish scale bases.
+Many introductory langrennsski have fish scale bases or perma attached narrow skins.
 These will provide some grip going uphill, which is good.
 Otherwise you enter the exciting world of waxes (see Waxes and skins header).

 The boots on langrennsski are very lightweight and can feel flimsy.
 They will also let a lot of snow in if you do venture off the tracks into powder.
 Personally, I am less of a fan of langrenn for these reasons -- it can all feel a bit artificial and contrived, but it's the way to go if you want to be the next Klæbo ([Klæbo brostep supercut](https://www.youtube.com/watch?v=_Qo2QTgXs70)).
 Which brings us to...